kurokobo/psdify/Docs/docs/cmdlets/Add-DifyDocument.md

 # Add-DifyDocument

+!!! warning

+    This help was primarily created by a generative AI.
+It may contain partially inaccurate expressions.

 ## SYNOPSIS

-Uploads documents to a specified knowledge base in Dify, with options for chunking, indexing, and waiting for indexing to complete.
+Uploads documents to a specified knowledge in Dify, with options for chunking, indexing, and waiting for indexing to complete.

 ## SYNTAX